UNDERGRADUATE PSYCHOLOGY COURSES

 PSY 320 - Abnormal Child Psychology

 Examination of basic issues in child and adolescent psy¡chopathology.
 Exploration of symptoms and determinants of children's behavioral problems with emphasis on motiva¡tion, learning, development and interpersonal interactions.
-Prerequisite: PSY 228.
+Prerequisite(s): PSY 100 and one of the following courses: PSY 210 or PSY 215 or PSY 219.
 3 credits.

 PSY 321 - Abnormal Psychology